HomeBlog50 Jazz Standards You Need To Know

 “Scrapple From The Apple” – Written by Charlie Parker.

 This tune is a quintessential bebop composition.
-Known for its fast-paced melody and rhythmic complexity, “Scrapple From The Apple” serves as a stimulating playground for improvisation.
-Check out:
+Known for its fast-paced melody and rhythmic complexity, “Scrapple From The Apple” is a challenging yet stimulating playground for improvisation.

 • Curtis Fuller – “Jazz Conference Abroad” (1962)